patricegautier/unifiZabbix/README.md

 2/ You will need to specifically enable SSH access on the unifi devices.

 For most devices,  there is one setting in the Unifi controller UI in Settings > Site and one for the UDMP in the UDMP advanced settings which is separate.
+This is where you specify the username and password that you will use to log in via SSH

 3/ You then need to send your public key to all the devices you want to monitor